collocations.org

 2. small building that gives protection

-VERB + SHELTER
+VERB + shelter

-build, erect, make, put up
+build, construct, erect, make, put up

-The villagers were building temporary shelters.
+The earthquake victims were forced to build temporary shelters.

-in a/the ~
+in a/the shelter

-You''ll be safer in the shelter.
+You'll be safer in the shelter.

-~ for
+shelter for

 a shelter for cattle